 Skip to main content

-The ACE procedure was developed to treat fecal incontinence (soiling) and severe constipation.
+The antegrade continence enema (ACE) procedure was developed to treat fecal incontinence (soiling) and severe constipation.
 The doctor uses a piece of bowel tissue to create a passageway between the large intestine and an opening in the lower abdomen or belly button.

 A catheter is placed into the passageway once a day to give an enema.
 This flushes out the stool through the rectum and into the toilet.
 It usually takes 30-45 minutes to pass the stool and empty the entire colon.
 This prevents constipation and — because the colon is clean — soiling.

-At Gillette, this operation is performed most often on patients who have spina bifida or spinal-cord injuries, conditions that prevent good bladder and bowel control.
+At Gillette Children's, an ACE procedure is performed most often on patients who have spina bifida or spinal cord injuries, conditions that prevent good bladder and bowel control.
 People who have these conditions may experience severe constipation or fecal incontinence (soiling).

 Success following an ACE procedure depends greatly on careful patient selection.
 Good candidates for the ACE procedure are physically capable and emotionally ready to handle a strict routine of intermittent enemas.
 Or, their caregivers are motivated to follow the routine.